Mukund-Iyer/SimulinkInterface/README.md

 Requirements
 ------------
 - Python 3.10+
+- Install GraphViz (or) download GraphViz binaries, modify the Environment variable "Path" to include path to "bin" folder of the downloaded GraphViz binaries.
-- Uses GraphViz and other standard libraries such as: os, shutil, zipfile, xml.etree.ElementTree)
+- Uses other standard libraries such as: os, shutil, zipfile, xml.etree.ElementTree)

 Usage
 -----